IGD SIIQ

-IGD SIIQ S.p.A.
-(Immobiliare Grande Distribuzione Società di Investimento Immobiliare Quotata) is a company active in the real estate sector, which develops and manages shopping centers in Italy and it is also present in retail distribution in Romania.
+IGD SIIQ (short for Immobiliare Grande Distribuzione Società di Investimento Immobiliare Quotata) is an Italian real estate company, which develops and manages shopping centers in Italy and it is also present in retail distribution in Romania.

-The company, listed on the MTA - STAR section - of the Italian Stock Exchange, was the first to enter the SIIQ scheme (Società di Investimento Immobiliare Quotata – Real Estate Investment Trust REIT) in Italy.
+The company is listed on the MTA - STAR section of the Italian Stock Exchange and was the first to enter the SIIQ scheme (Società di Investimento Immobiliare Quotata – Real Estate Investment Trust REIT) in Italy.

-IGD is born through the provision of much of the real estate assets owned by Coop Adriatica and Unicoop Tirreno, the two majority shareholders, who now control 56.6% of its capital: the aim was to consolidate the experiences gained earlier in the real estate sector with the creation of a specialized company, able to operate competitively in the sector.
+IGD is founded through the comb of much of the real estate assets owned by Coop Adriatica and Unicoop Tirreno, the two majority shareholders, who now control 56.6% of its capital: the aim was to consolidate the experiences gained earlier in the real estate sector with the creation of a specialized company, able to operate competitively in the sector.

 History

 The history of IGD has its origins in the activity that already in 1977, ESP Dettaglianti Associati srl managed in the area of Ravenna, mainly focused on the rental of buildings for the sale of non-food products.
 The year 1998 sees the opening of the first shopping center in Ravenna ESP, with the hypermarket entrusted to Coop Adriatica and the gallery run by Gescom: a report that will consolidate over time.

 In 2000 Coop Adriatica transfers part of its retail real estate assets to ESP which changes its name definitively to IGD - Immobiliare Grande Distribuzione.

 In 2003 Ipercoop Tirreno also becomes a shareholder of IGD through the transfer of the Afragola shopping center in Campania; subsequently Ipercoop Tirreno sells its share in IGD to Unicoop Tirreno.

 IGD's real estate portfolio reaches an interesting critical mass and the company develops extensive expertise in its specific businesses: the company is now ready for its debut on the stock exchange at the end of July 2004.

 In March 2007 RGD, Riqualificazione Grande Distribuzione, is born.
 The objective of this 50-50 joint venture between Beni Stabili and IGD is to enhance existing shopping centers, a segment which both partners believe has interesting prospects.
 The company's initial assets, 2 shopping centers, had an estimated value of €113.2 million.
 As the 2005-2008 investment plan was completed a year in advance, in 2007 a new plan is launched which calls for investments of €800 million to be made over the next three years.
 In order to finance the new plan IGD launches a capital increase of approximately €98 million and issues a €230 million convertible bond.